study-ORCATech-cloud/cicd-labs/ArgoCD/LAB03-Helm-Deployments/LAB.md

    - You can browse available charts and their documentation on [Artifact Hub](https://artifacthub.io/)

 **2. Prepare Your Git Repository:**
-   a.
-Use your existing Git repository from LAB02, or create a new public repository named `my-helm-app`
+   * Use your existing Git repository from LAB02, or create a new public repository named `my-helm-app`
-   b.
-In your local clone of the repository, create a `helm-values` directory:
+   * In your local clone of the repository, create a `helm-values` directory:
       ```bash
       mkdir helm-values
       cd helm-values
       ```

 **3. Copy the Provided Helm Values File:**
-   a.
-Copy the provided `my-nginx-values.yaml` file from the lab materials:
+   * Copy the provided `my-nginx-values.yaml` file from the lab materials:
       ```bash
       # Copy from the lab materials directory
       cp ../path-to-cicd-labs/ArgoCD/LAB03-Helm-Deployments/helm-values/my-nginx-values.yaml .
       ```
-   b.
-Your directory structure should now look like:
+   * Your directory structure should now look like:
       ```
       your-git-repo/
       └── helm-values/
           └── my-nginx-values.yaml
       ```
-   c.
-Review the file content - it contains configuration for replica count, service type, node port, and other nginx settings
+   * Review the file content - it contains configuration for replica count, service type, node port, and other nginx settings

 **4. Modify Your Custom Values:**
-   a.
-Open `helm-values/my-nginx-values.yaml` in your text editor
+   * Open `helm-values/my-nginx-values.yaml` in your text editor
-   b. **Change the replica count:**
+   * **Change the replica count:**
       - Find the line `replicaCount: 1`
       - Change it to `replicaCount: 2`
-   c. **Change the NodePort:**
+   * **Change the NodePort:**
       - Find the line `nodePort: 30080`
       - Change it to `nodePort: 30088`
-   d.
-Save the file
+   * Save the file

 **5. Commit and Push Your Helm Values:**
-   a.
-Navigate to the root of your Git repository
+   * Navigate to the root of your Git repository
-   b.
-Add, commit, and push the Helm values file:
+   * Add, commit, and push the Helm values file:
       ```bash
       git add helm-values/my-nginx-values.yaml
       git commit -m "Add custom nginx Helm values for LAB03"
       git push origin main
       ```
-   c.
-Verify the file is visible in your Git repository online
+   * Verify the file is visible in your Git repository online

 ### Phase 2: Deploy the Helm Chart with Argo CD